Sciss/tensorflow-java-test/README.md

 The project build with [sbt](https://www.scala-sbt.org/).
 You may need to edit `build.sbt` to adjust `tfClassifer`.

+Furthermore, for Keras models, it currently relies on an unstable version of [tensorflow-keras-scala](https://github.com/Sciss/tensorflow-keras-scala) (bindings).
+To prepare them, clone that repository, and within use `sbt +publishLocal` to make an unstable version available to this build.

+Then here,

 `sbt run`

 `sbt 'runMain de.sciss.tf.CnnTest 10 100 sgd'`